Who We Are

 The Hatchery Chicago enables local entrepreneurs to build and grow successful food and beverage businesses and provides job training and placement programs, which in turn create sustainable economic growth and new job opportunities.

-Based on ICNC’s experience at their incubator over the last 30 years, the team projects that the small business owners who will rent the 56 private kitchens will create or maintain 900 jobs during the first five years.
+Based on ICNC’s experience at their incubator over the last 30 years, the team projects that the small business owners who will rent the 54 private commercial kitchens will create or maintain 900 jobs during the first five years.
 Those jobs will generate $25 million in pre-tax wages in its first five years of operation.

 The new Hatchery facility includes a broad range of kitchen spaces and services to meet the needs of growing food and beverage businesses.

 The 67,000 square foot facility is one of the largest food incubation spaces in the U.S. with: